Rated Excellent Online

 Secured Loans for the Self-Employed with One Year of Accounts

 Many mainstream mortgage lenders want two or three years of accounts before lending to the self-employed.
-But secured loan lenders — operating in the second charge market — are often more flexible.
+But secured loan lenders — operating in the second charge market under FCA MCOB rules — are often more flexible.
 Some will consider just one year of trading history, making a secured loan a practical route if you need to borrow against your home.
+Expect to supply an SA302, a tax year overview and, in many cases, an accountant’s reference.

 £283 Avg. monthly saving